The Bodyblade Review (Fitness Gimmick #7)

 So you’re saying there are no benefits to using the Bodyblade?

 If there’s a pesky traffic sign you need to remove from the ground, no doubt the back-and-forth motion of the Bodyblade will train you in a way that’ll have you removing it in no time.
 What if you need to up-root a tree in your yard?
 Bodyblade to the rescue.

-Anyways, if you’re looking for ways to fill your garage with useless fitness junk from the 90’s or haven’t been reading the gimmick section of Crude Fitness for very long, you MAY be inclined to part way with your 159 Benjamins.
+Anyways, if you’re looking for ways to fill your garage with useless fitness junk from the 90’s or haven’t been reading the gimmick section of Reveal The Steel for very long, you MAY be inclined to part way with your 159 Benjamins.

 The Bodyblade Pros

 - The Bodyblade System is lightweight and portable (Yes, and so is ‘air’).

 - Costs more than a bow and arrow (probably).

 - May increase the total volume of useless sh*t in your basement.

 What do you guys think of this device?
 Has anyone actually spent coin on the Bodyblade?
 Comment below.